omrilotan/omrilotan/README.md

 I'm a web developer.
 I'm passionate about open-source software.

-Here are some of the things I wrote on [Medium](https://omrilotan.medium.com/).
+Sometimes I write little articles on [Medium](https://omrilotan.medium.com/).

 here are some of them: